kubernetes-sigs/kueue/keps/1833-metrics-for-local-queue/README.md

 #### Unit Tests

 There are existing unit tests for prometheus metrics: https://github.com/kubernetes-sigs/kueue/blob/main/pkg/metrics/metrics_test.go.
 However, unit tests to ensure coverage for any additional local queue metrics will be added.

-- `<package>`: `<date>` - `<test coverage>`
+- `pkg/metrics/`: `2024-07-19` - `48.2%`

 #### Integration tests

 The integration will address the following scenarios:

 1. Metrics for local queues are accurately reported throughout the lifecycle of workloads in local queues.
-1. Metrics are removed when a local queue is deleted from the cache.
+2. Metrics are removed when a local queue is deleted from the cache.

 ### Graduation Criteria